 Mass Effect was no better.
-I love Mass Effect, and I have the same reaction to the music as you do to Star Wars (never forget BioWare made Mass Effect because it couldn’t make another KOTOR) but by the end I was pulling a face best described by the emotion “D:”.
+I love Mass Effect, and I have the same reaction to the music as you do to Star Wars (never forget BioWare made Mass Effect because it couldn’t make another KOTOR) but by the end I was pulling a face best described by the emoticon “D:”.
 Footage of men sitting in dark rooms!
 (Guys that is bad for your eyes.)
 Slow pans across tiny sections of environments!
 Everything marked “conceptual prototype”!
 What?

 Mirror’s Edge 2 is also still very far from the finish line, clearly.
 Criterion’s next game doesn’t even have a title, for goodness sake, and Bioware Edmonton is making a “new IP”.
 That’s our info.
 It really was a show of teasers rather than concrete content.

 EA kept talking about how excellent these games are going to be, and I am confident they will be, because it has a lot of money and tries very hard.
 But they’re still a long way off, despite the publisher’s early commitment to next-gen platforms.
 EA’s show felt like an advertisement for the PS4 and Xbox One’s future, and that tells me that EA is sweating on next-gen adoption – which is concerning, since it’s been the most successful third-party on the new platforms.